rajbos/rajbos/README.md

 Hi, I am Rob.

-I do DevOps stuff, mostly with C# and Azure/Azure DevOps/GitHub.
+I do DevOps-y stuff, mostly with C# and Azure/Azure DevOps/GitHub.
 I experiment with a lot of this stuff here on GitHub, and blog about it [here](https://rajbos.github.io).

 ## Community | GDBC